A Figure from the Common Lot

 “Mr. Gremot, have you left your bed?
 May I render you any assistance, sir?”

 “Verbena has taken your shirt to boil; she has put your waistcoat and trousers on the clothesline to gather the night’s dew.
 When they have dried in the sun, she will brush them for you.
 That is how she tells me she manages woolens.”
-Ebrach thrust out his left hand and patted two of the pegs, finding on the third what he wanted―a sort of field hand’s blouse, a shirt of the kind pulled over the head and fastened with a short placket.
+Ebrach thrust out his left hand and patted two of the pegs, finding on the third what he wanted―a field hand’s blouse, the sort pulled over the head and fastened with a short placket.

 “This will do.
 Verbena has laid out Mr. Everard’s trousers on the foot of the bed.
 I suppose you hadn’t noticed.”